Answering the Question: Do Finance Classes Work?

-There has been a lot of talk recently about personal finance classes and the question arose – do financial management courses work?
+There has been a great deal of talk recently about personal finance classes and a common question arises: do financial management courses work?

-There have been studies that have showed personal finance classes are not effective.
-This directly relates to the quality of the coursework, instructor and delivery method – not person finance classes in general.
-It’s interesting that many parents and educators are question if a financial planning education works.
+There have been studies, however, that have shown that some personal finance classes are not effective.
+This directly relates to the quality of the coursework, instructor and delivery method – not personal finance classes in general.
+It’s interesting that many parents and educators question if a financial planning education works.
 Yet these same parents are sending their kids off to school.

-Bottom line, the human mind has the capability to learn any subject – math, science, history…and even financial literacy.
-Providing our youth a financial planning education through financial management courses will help them pick up the money skills necessary to improve their money situation and hopefully help them achieve a state of financial wellness.
+Bottom line, the human mind has the capability to learn any subject – math, science, history – even financial literacy.
+Providing our youth a financial planning education through financial management courses will help them pick up the financial skills necessary to improve their money situation and hopefully help them achieve a state of financial wellness.

 Just simple financial planning education lessons like compounding interest, savings plans, credit and investment basics can motivate young students to want to take more personal finance classes.
 The key is in the delivery of the financial management course.